 Cooking time depends on how crispy you like your crackling and how thick or thin you have cut each piece.
 My crackling took about half an hour in total as a guide.

-How to make rinds with an air fryer
+How to make pork rinds with an air fryer

 Using an air fryer to cook pork rinds is quick and easy.
-It stops oil from splattering all over your oven and you shirt.
+It stops oil from splattering all over your oven and your shirt.

 - Preheat to 190C/375F.

 - Spray the wire basket with cooking oil.

 - Gently place the sliced pieces of pork rind into the oiled basket.
 Ensure there is plenty of space between them.

 - Cook for 15 minutes, open the drawer and turn each piece.